pingcap/docs-cn/clustered-indexes.md

 TiDB specific comment syntax supports wrapping the keywords `CLUSTERED` and `NONCLUSTERED` in a comment.
 The result of `SHOW CREATE TABLE` also contains TiDB specific SQL comments.
 MySQL databases and TiDB databases of an earlier version will ignore these comments.

-### Compatibility with TiDB ecosystem tools
+### Compatibility with TiDB migration tools

-The clustered index feature is only compatible with the following ecosystem tools in v5.0 and later versions:
+The clustered index feature is only compatible with the following migration tools in v5.0 and later versions:

 - Backup and restore tools: BR, Dumpling, and TiDB Lightning.
 - Data migration and replication tools: DM and TiCDC.